-25.19B.1The Company Disconnects a Metering Point relating to a Green Deal Premises that was not identified as such in MPAS; or
+25A.1.1The Company Disconnects a Metering Point relating to a Green Deal Premises that was not correctly notified to MPAS; or

-25.19B.2The Company refuses to Disconnect a Metering Point that does not relate to a Green Deal Premises because that Metering Point was incorrectly identified in MPAS as relating to a Green Deal Premises.
+25A.1.2The Company refuses to Disconnect a Metering Point that does not relate to a Green Deal Premises because that Metering Point was incorrectly notified to MPAS as relating to a Green Deal Premises.

-25. 19C The Company shall indemnify the User and each Green Deal Provider against all costs, demands, claims, expenses, liability, loss, or damage which the User or relevant Green Deal Provider(s) incur or incurs (as applicable) in consequence of the Company Disconnecting a Green Deal Premises in breach of Condition 12.9A of the Distribution Licence where the Metering Point relating to that premises was correctly identified in MPAS as relating to a Green Deal Premises.
-Such indemnity will not apply where the Company Disconnected the Green Deal Premises in response to a Disconnection Notice initiated by the User under Clause 25.15, but will (for the avoidance of doubt) apply in the case of Disconnection Notices given pursuant to Clause 25.16 or 25.18.
+25A.2 The Company shall indemnify the User and each Green Deal Provider against all costs, demands, claims, expenses, liability, loss, or damage which the User or relevant Green Deal Provider(s) incur or incurs (as applicable) in consequence of the Company Disconnecting a Green Deal Premises in breach of Condition 12.9A of the Distribution Licence where the Metering Point relating to that premises was correctly notified to MPAS as relating to a Green Deal Premises.

-25.20 Subject to Clauses 25.17 and 25.19A, the Company shall carry out the Disconnection of the Metering Point or Metering System in accordance with the Disconnection Notice, and shall:

-25.20.1in respect of a Metering Point, send a Registration Notice to the MPAS Provider instructing it to register the Metering Point as de-registered; or

-25.20.2in respect of a Metering System, provide a disconnection certificate to the User,

-(in each case) in accordance with the BSC.

 Amend DCUSA Schedule 2B as follows:

-“Disconnection Notice” means a notice sent by the Registrant or the Customer to the Company requesting that the Company Disconnect one or more of the Connection Points;
+“Disconnection Notice” means a notice sent by the Customer to the Company requesting that the Company Disconnect one or more of the Connection Points;

 Amend DCUSA Schedule 6 as follows:

-6.1 The Customer(or the Registrant on behalf of the customer) shall be entitled to send to the company a Disconnection Notice providing an explanation for why there is no reasonably foreseeable future use for the Connection Point, and specifying the date on which the Disconnection is required.
+6.1 The Customer shall be entitled to send to the company a Disconnection Notice providing an explanation for why there is no reasonably foreseeable future use for the Connection Point, and specifying the date on which the Disconnection is required.

 6.2 Unless the Company reasonably considers that it is not permitted to Disconnect the Connection point in accordance with the Act or the Electricity Distribution Licence, and unless agreed otherwise following the receipt of a Disconnection Notice in accordance with Clause 6.1, the Company shall (on, or as soon as reasonably practicable after, the date specified in the Disconnection Notice) remove the Connection Equipment from the Property.
 The Customer acknowledges that it may not be practicable to remove the equipment on the date specified, or for some time thereafter.
 The Customer shall pay to the Company forthwith upon demand an amount equal to the reasonable costs and expenses incurred by the Company in removing the Connection Equipment.